 The question is, whatever the particular insurance premium may cost, is the alternative – no insurance – something that you can really afford?

-We've looked at those insurers who make a specialism of dealing with photographers on a daily basis.
-Here are the candidates that provide the best options for camera insurance for UK photographers in 2019.
+We've looked at the insurance companies that specialise in dealing with photographers on a daily basis.
+Here are the candidates that provide the best camera insurance options for UK photographers in 2021…

 1. Aaduki multimedia insurance

-Specialist insurance that including equipment cover and liability insurances
+Specialist insurance that includes equipment cover and liability insurances

 As everyone’s requirements will be different, you may find a ‘tailor-made’ policy is best.
 Dealing with the photo trade for the past 12 years, and catering to both amateur and professional, that’s exactly what Aaduki offers, using a panel of insurers rather than just one.
 This also means that the terms and conditions will vary from policy to policy and customer to customer; however, it also means that if one insurer is quoting too high for your liking, it can approach an alternative on your behalf who may be able to provide a more competitive premium or better terms.
 In terms of coverage, peace of mind is offered by the fact Aaduki’s policies are universally ‘all risks’, meaning you’re covered fully for theft, accidental damage and accidental loss.
 If holidaying, customers can also include 60 days of worldwide cover or unlimited worldwide cover.
 Instead of dealing with call centres abroad, customers can also source quotes direct from experts based in its UK office.
 Furthermore, members of photography trade body, The Societies, get a discount.